MickaelMedia/MickaelMedia/README.md

 - 👯 I’m looking to collaborate on Any project actually
 - 💬 Ask me about Why I try to learn so much
 - 📫 How to reach me: Just INSTA me BRO.
 - ⚡ Fun fact: I am a fan of pizza with pineapple.
-You do what you want with taht lmao
+You do what you want with that lmao